How Many Bursts Does it Take to Form a Core at the Center of a Galaxy?: Discussion

 We note that there are some limitations associated with modeling the impact of bursty feedback on the DM particles in this manner: While we make physical arguments for the timing and magnitude of the bursts in our models, they may not be identical to those that would occur in an observed system.
 We prescribe a set of times for which the central potential is changed dramatically and suddenly, however, nothing physically causes this burst to occur.
 In particular, we do not impose any constraints on the times at which bursts can happen.
-As described in Section \ref{sec:GrowthModels}, the list of burst times was created by assuming that a burst happens with temporal spacings proportional to the halo dynamical time.
-One potential consequence of this is that the models with a larger number of bursts in particular have bursts occurring later than may be physically realistic.
+As described in \S \ref{sec:GrowthModels}, the list of burst times was created by assuming that a burst happens with temporal spacings proportional to the halo dynamical time.
+One potential consequence of this is that the models with a larger number of bursts have bursts occurring later than may be physically realistic.

 The generalizability of our results is limited in two ways.
 Firstly, we do not vary the formation history (in other words, the set of initial conditions) for either halo.
-In the context of the results delineated in Section \S \ref{subsec:UltraFaintDwarfs}, this may affect the precise range of times for which a single burst can flatten the DM density profile.
+In the context of the results delineated in \S \ref{subsec:UltraFaintDwarfs}, this may affect the precise range of times for which a single burst can flatten the DM density profile.
 We would not expect this to dramatically affect our qualitative conclusions, though.
-While the transition in core radii/inner log-slope we see in Figure \ref{m8single} is likely a result of the merger that occurs between $z=6~\rm{and}~z=5$, we would expect a similar result for a galaxy with a different formation history.
+While the transition in core radii/inner log-slope we see in Figure \ref{m8single} is likely a result of the merger that occurs between $z=6~\rm{and}~z=5$, for a galaxy with a different formation history we would expect to find a similar result, where the core does not persist past the most recent major merger.
 This is simply because the earlier an outflow occurs, the more likely it is that there is at least one major merger after the outflow.
-Secondly, our simulations are of field galaxies, not satellites like the UFDs in the Local Group which in part motivated the analysis.
+Secondly, our simulations are of field galaxies, not satellites like the UFDs in the Local Group which, in part, motivated the analysis.
 The role of the environment and the impact that this may have on our results is yet to be tested, though we anticipate that our methods effectively capture the physics of episodic/bursty feedback independent of selected environment.